pedroaovieira/ctf/01_OSINT/hactoria_contract/on_the_wire/README.md

-# Hactoria - On the Wire
+# Hacktoria - On the Wire

-# Hactoria
+# Hacktoria

 Greetings Special Agent K. One of our field agents in Malaysia managed to physically breach the office of a corrupt politician.
 Doubling as a mole for a Chinese criminal enterprise, mostly smuggling endangered animals.
 In this case their evil business involves shark fin trade and other exotic food items.